athi94/isl-solutions/docs/chapters/3/solutions.md

     ##  [1] "zn"      "indus"   "nox"     "rm"      "age"     "dis"     "rad"
     ##  [8] "tax"     "ptratio" "black"   "lstat"   "medv"

 All I've done is fitting the regression model in a loop using each predictor except crim again, I extract the p value from the summary and put it in an array.
-At the end I check what p values have a significance level &gt; 5% and use their indices to grab the corresponding names out of Boston again.
+At the end I check what p values have a significance level &lt; 5% and use their indices to grab the corresponding names out of Boston again.
 We can see that every predictor has a statistically significant significant association with the responce except "chas".

 **b)**